lopezvie/Projects_/Ignition/Ignition - Database.md

 				equipment = str(ds.getValueAt(r, 'Line Downtime Equipment Name') or '')
 				productCode = str(ds.getValueAt(r, 'Running Can Size') or '')

-				# --- Derive Shift directly from From Time Stamp ---
+				# --- Derive Shift from From Time Stamp ---
 				shiftNum = 0
 				if fromTS is not None:
 					hour = system.date.getHour24(fromTS)
 					minute = system.date.getMinute(fromTS)
 					totalMins = hour * 60 + minute
-					if totalMins >= 390 and totalMins < 870:
+					if totalMins >= 390 and totalMins < 870:       # 06:30–14:30
 						shiftNum = 1
-					elif totalMins >= 870 and totalMins < 1350:
+					elif totalMins >= 870 and totalMins < 1350:    # 14:30–22:30
 						shiftNum = 2
-					else:
+					else:                                          # 22:30–06:30
 						shiftNum = 3

-				# Skip Running events
+				# --- Skip "Running" events ---
 				if lineStateType.strip().lower() == 'running':
 					continue

+				# --- Timestamp normalization ---
+				fromTSVal = fromTS if fromTS is not None else now toTSVal = toTS if toTS is not None else now beginKey = beginTS if beginTS is not None else fromTS  # stable key if beginKey is None:
+					continue  # skip rows with no valid start beginVal = beginKey
-				fromTSVal = fromTS if fromTS is not None else '' toTSVal = toTS if toTS is not None else now beginVal = beginTS if beginTS is not None else '' endVal = endTS if endTS is not None else '' filterTime = system.date.format(beginTS, 'HH:mm:ss') if beginTS is not None else '' filterDate = system.date.format(fromTS, 'yyyy-MM-dd') if fromTS is not None else '' currentDate = system.date.format(now, 'yyyy-MM-dd')
+				endVal = endTS if endTS is not None else now filterTime = system.date.format(beginKey, 'HH:mm:ss') if beginKey is not None else system.date.format(now, 'HH:mm:ss') filterDate = system.date.format(fromTS, 'yyyy-MM-dd') if fromTS is not None else system.date.format(now, 'yyyy-MM-dd') currentDate = system.date.format(now, 'yyyy-MM-dd')
 				prevDate = system.date.format(system.date.addDays(now, -1), 'yyyy-MM-dd')

-				# --- Proper datasource-safe existence check ---
+				# --- Check if this (Line, Begin) pair exists ---
 				existingDS = system.db.runPrepQuery(
 					"SELECT COUNT(*) AS cnt FROM OEEDowntimes WHERE [LineStateEventBegin]=?
 AND [Line]=?", [beginVal, lineName],